Whether you make them on top of the stove or in a pressure cooker, timing is the key to a perfect hard-boiled egg.

 Place the eggs immediately in ice water or run under cold water.
 This does work quite well, most of the time.

 You can also steam the eggs.
 Place one inch of water in the bottom of a pot and bring to a boil.
 Lower your steamer basket with eggs into it and cover.
-Steam for 6 1/2 to 8 minutes, depending on how soft or hard you want them, and the size of the egg.
+Steam for 6 1/2 to 8 minutes, depending on how soft or hard you want them, and the size of the egg, then cool them down.

 Pressure cook.
 My new favorite way to make hard-boiled eggs is to steam them in an instant pressure cooker, place a cup of water in the pot, add the rack and two to eight eggs.
-Set on low pressure cook, and set your time When done, use quick release, and let cool.
+Set on low pressure cook, and set your timer.
+When done, use quick release, and let cool.
 If you like your yolks hard, set the timer for 5 minutes.
 Soft-boiled eggs also come out perfect on low pressure for 2 to 3 minutes depending on how large your eggs are.
+Cool them down.

 These eggs will peel with incredible ease, sometimes they just peel themselves in the pot!

 No green ring!
 There is one cause for the ugly green ring around the yolk –– the egg was cooked too long, or not cooled immediately when done.
 When you find the right timing for your eggs the way you like them, write it down (you will forget) and your guesswork will be over.
+Then cool quickly!

 - Use eggs that are at least a week old.
 It is much easier to peel older eggs than fresh from the farm eggs, or so I’m told.

 - Your eggs should all be the same size.
 This one is important.

-- Once the eggs have cooled, shake them in a pan to loosen the shells to make them easier to peel.
+- Once you cool the eggs, shake them in a pan to loosen the shells to make them easier to peel.